acherrera/anthony-herrera/content/Other/3D Printing/Interesting Prints.md

 #### Ryobi 40V battery holder

 Found [here](https://www.thingiverse.com/thing:1595930) This is a print that hold Ryobi 40V batteries.
 I have quite a few of these batteries and they are starting to get out of hand.
 So, batter holder wall!

+#### Can Dispenser

+[Link](https://www.thingiverse.com/thing:5905359) - I printed off the 6 can version of this and put it together and discovered that cans can be different sizes in different countries.
+Which led to [this](https://www.thingiverse.com/thing:5419326) expansion print and everything was good.

+#### Bike Brake Space

+[link](https://www.thingiverse.com/thing:2140945) This one is a little niche - these into the calipers of mountain bike brakes and keep the brake pads separated.
+These are very useful when transporting bikes as having the pads touch can cause issues.
+At very least it's a pain to try and separate them.